shawn-xc/riscv-benchmarks/readme.txt

  + To avoid having the compiler try and use a global pointer (ie using register 28 to point to a space where small global variables are stored) you need to use the -G 0 command line option.

+ + To compile the Hwacha benchmarks, set the $HWACHA environment variable to point to the directory where you have installed the Hwacha fork of the GCC toolchain (from ucb-bar/esp-tools).